-We’ll look at some key metrics used by most successful outbound call centers.
+Now let’s look at some key outbound call center metrics used by the most successful operations.
+From enterprise scale to 25 agent businesses, and from in-office centers to virtual call center ops, it all comes down to data analytics.
 While not a comprehensive list, these results-driven KPIs give you the tools to improve dialer and agent performance, which you can effectively monitor in your customizable dashboard.
 We’ll finish up with some Versatile KPI Reporting Tools we recommend.

 “The best in class contact centers focus on their cost per acquisition at a lead vendor level, and how much revenue comes out of those leads.
 Unfortunately, many contact centers don’t measure CPA – they only look at it on a cost per lead [CPL] basis.
 They’re making strategic decisions about how they’re operating their call center, but they don’t have the whole picture.
 The smartest path to lead efficiency is to really understand what’s going on with those leads by persistently monitoring real-time reports that show you specific, active lead metrics.
 Your agents, your leads, and the cost of the dialer are the major numbers in determining your cost per acquisition.
 But you also need to break that down on a lead source level so you know what the ROI is on an hourly basis by both agent and lead source.”